Is your worksite compliant?

 Scope

-Project Managers, Engineers, Planners, Supervisors, Inspectors, WHS Officers, and any staff involved in the planning, management, and operations of construction and maintenance activities requiring TTM.
+• Any staff involved in the planning, management, and operation of construction or maintenance projects that require TTM.

 Outcomes

-• identify the key reference documentation and main changes in TTM practice
+• Identify the key reference documentation and the latest changes in TTM practices.

 Engineers Australia CPD